razieh8051/Rhombus-Intervals/README.md

-This program shows the ability of using canvas with time intervals to draw complex shapes (here, rounded Rhombus).
+This program shows the ability of using time intervals to draw complex shapes (here, rounded Rhombus).
 [to be completed]